andresilvagomez/Localize/README.md

 - [x] Localize your strings
 - [x] Localize your Storyboards without extra files
-- [x] Localize your UIView components without ids
+- [x] Localize your UIView components without xcode UIView ids
 - [x] Localize your UIView components only with keys
 - [x] Localize your UIView components with classes
+- [x] Update your current language and update all view components
+- [x] Update your current language and receive notification

 ## Requirements